valike23/tech-challenge/adventure1/README.md

 ## Submitting Your Solution

-1. **Deployment**: Deploy your application on Vercel.
+1. **Deployment**: If you deploy your application then provide a link to the live application.
-2. **Repository**: Commit your code to your public GitHub repository.
+2. **Repository**: Commit your code to your public GitHub repository, again provide a link to the repository.
-3. **Notification**: Let us know when your project is complete and share the repository link.
+3. **Notification**: Let us know when your project is complete and share the repository link..

 ## Technologies We Use